ferd/pobox/README.md

 ## Notes

-- Be careful to have a lightweight filter function if you expect constant overload from messages thta keep coming very very fast.
+- Be careful to have a lightweight filter function if you expect constant overload from messages that keep coming very very fast.
 While the buffer filters out whatever messages you have, the new ones keep accumulating in the PO Box's own mailbox!
 - It is possible for a process to have multiple PO Boxes, although